Using Google Slides To Take Dynamic Notes in an Instant!

-I LOVE my job!
-I love helping and supporting campuses and teachers and providing them with high quality professional learning, but I couldn't shake the feeling that I could do better.
+I LOVED my job!
+I loved (and still do) helping and supporting campuses and teachers and providing them with high quality professional learning, but I couldn't shake the feeling that I could do better.

 The Google Slides Inspiration

-Our Digital Learning department has been working with a group of teachers, media specialists, and instructional coaches, aka TILT (Technology Infusion Leadership Team), for about five years to build digital capacity in our district.
-They are our boots on the ground, and monumentally extend the reach and impact of our small department of two.
+Our Digital Learning department had been working with a group of teachers, media specialists, and instructional coaches, aka TILT (Technology Integration Leadership Team), for about five years to build digital capacity in the district.
+They were our boots on the ground, and their monumental purpose was to extend the reach and impact of our small department of two.

-We meet with TILT around 5 times a year, and part of that time is spent sharing new tools, resources, and ideas.
-We call this time our Digital Playground.
-At the Digital Playground, TILT members can choose to learn about and practice with a variety of digital tools for a 45-minute period.
+We met with TILT around 5 times a year, and part of that time was spent sharing new tools, resources, and ideas.
+We called this time our Digital Playground.
+At the Digital Playground, TILT members could choose to learn about and practice with a variety of digital tools for a 45-minute period.

 To focus their attention, I started making 8.5 x 11 posters in Google Slides for each tool in the Playground.
 The TILT members utilize the posters to learn more information about the tools and then design different ways the tools could be used in the classroom.